versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/PipeTransport.md

 #### pipeTransport.sctpParameters
 {: #pipeTransport-sctpParameters .code}

 Local SCTP parameters.
+Or `undefined` if SCTP is not enabled.

 > `@type` [SctpParameters](/documentation/v3/mediasoup/sctp-parameters/#SctpParameters), read only

 #### pipeTransport.sctpState
 {: #pipeTransport-sctpState .code}

 Current SCTP state.
+Or `undefined` if SCTP is not enabled.

 > `@type` [TransportSctpState](#TransportSctpState), read only